MitchTalmadge/MitchTalmadge/_drafts/2016-11-21-datetimepicker-is-not-a-function-webpack-fix.md

 description: "I struggled to get a Bootstrap Date-Time Picker to work with Webpack.
 Luckily, the solution is super easy!"
 ---

-### $\(…\) \.datetimepicker is not a function \(Webpack Fix\)
+### $(…) .datetimepicker is not a function (Webpack Fix)

 I attempted to install [Eonasdan’s Bootstrap DateTimePicker](https://github.com/Eonasdan/bootstrap-datetimepicker) using webpack, but when I tried to use it, I got this error:

 `TypeError: $(…).datetimepicker is not a function`

-The problem is that datetimepicker is trying to use its own version of jquery, while the version of jquery used by _everything else_ on the web application was a different version… So the function didn’t exist for the version I was using\.
+The problem is that datetimepicker is trying to use its own version of jquery, while the version of jquery used by _everything else_ on the web application was a different version… So the function didn’t exist for the version I was using.
 The fix is easy — I just added this to the `resolve` section of my `webpack.config.js`
 ```
 alias: {
     // Force all modules to use the same jquery version.